Debitsuccess/debitsuccess-api/docs/Introduction/3-REST-API-Change-History.md

 # Change Log

+## May 25, 2021
+Enhancement to populate standardized 403 error messages when client attempts to execute API request with the resources provided in the request URL that has not been authorized to them.

+There are 4 types of resources i.e., account, customer, business, and business account where each type will return error code 403 with standard errors message depending on the resource type.

 ## May 20, 2021

 * Introduced a new endpoint for customer services API that will retrieve customer [payment schedule statuses](https://debitsuccess.stoplight.io/docs/debitsuccess-api/CustomerServicesApi.yaml/paths/~1businesses~1%7BbusinessID%7D~1paymentstatuses/get) and other details for Gateway Model accounts.